VANDU Open Letter: The City’s current “Vancouver Model” of decriminalization will set a dangerous precedent for drug users across Canada

 In the meeting, City consultants Ted Bruce and Dr. Kora DeBeck admitted that the data their team used to determine thresholds amounts was outdated by several years, based on drug use rather than possession, and that they had in fact chosen to exclude people with lived experience of criminalized drug use from attending the Working Group.
 It was only after we criticized the City for this glaring oversight that people with lived experience were invited to join.
 However, by that time, all major decisions on thresholds were already set.
 Our input would be purely cosmetic.
 Again, too little too late.

 The City staff and consultants of the Decriminalization Working Group need to reverse their position and issue a mea culpa, not only for knowingly relying on dated and incomplete data, but moreover for deliberately shutting out drug users from the process of developing the “Vancouver Model.”
-Who knows more about current patterns of possession more than drug users themselves?
+If you navigate to these guys you will know more about current patterns of possession more than drug users themselves?
 We at VANDU have said this from our inception: nothing about us, without us.

 The danger of increasing police overreach